Delta843/pScript/README.md

 ##### Events

-You can attach a event listener with Jquery to listen for an event called scaleIn or scaleOut.
+You can attach an event listener with Jquery to listen for an event called scaleIn or scaleOut.

 ```
 $('#div').on('scaleIn', function(){